Named Terra, the pavilion stands at one of the main entrances to the site and generates all its own water and energy.

 "Key to our design approach was developing a ranked matrix of project and place-based potential, leading the team to prioritise designs, which will have the greatest potential to yield positive transformational change for our client and the communities in which the project is situated," explained the studio.

-"For this project, we can point to both the combination of passive design strategies, energy efficiency optimizations and on-site energy generation, as well as the on-site water reuse as the key prioritizations."
+"For this project, we can point to both the combination of passive design strategies, energy efficiency optimisations and on-site energy generation, as well as the on-site water reuse as the key prioritisations."

 The pavilion is arranged around the column supporting the tree-like canopy.
 An open courtyard is wrapped around the column, with the exhibition spaces contained in a series of concrete structures embedded in the ground.